andres2901/StarCrew/README.md

 ### OrthogroupsAnnotation

 ```
-Command to run a functional annotation for orthogroups.
+Command to run functional annotation for orthogroups.
-It performs three steps:
-1. Organize the Orthogroups that are selected base on the mode.
- 1.1 Core: Orthogoups that were identify as core by the ClusterCharacteriation command.
- 1.2 MoveAssociated: Orthogoups that were identify as part of a putative movement event between subclusters by the ClusterCharacterization command.
- 2.3 All: All orthogroups identify by the ClusterCharacterization command.
- 2.4 Overrepresented: Orthogroups that were identified as Overrepresented by the OrthogroupsOverrepresentation command.
-2. Perform the characterization of the Orthogroup proteins with three approaches:
- 2.1 InterProScan: Using all default applications except COILS and MOBIDB.
- 2.2 Foldseek: Search for homologs proteins against a database based on the 3D structure.
- 2.3 hhblits: Search domains against the PfamA database.
-3. Summarize the results of the previous step:
- 3.1 Internal summary: For each Orthogroups summarize the results per protein in a csv
- 3.2 General summary: Return a summary for the Orthogroup under the assumption that all proteins in each Orthogroups have the same function.
-It return only those 'chracteristics' that are shared for at least 50% of the proteins in the Orthogroup.
+Performs four steps:
+  1. Orthogroup selection by mode:
+     Core           - Core orthogroups from ClusterCharacterization.
+     MoveAssociated - Orthogroups linked to cargo movement events.
+     All            - All orthogroups from ClusterCharacterization.
+     Overrepresented- Orthogroups from OrthogroupsOverrepresentation.
+  2. Protein characterization:
+     2.1.
+InterProScan (CDD, Gene3D, HAMAP, PANTHER, Pfam, PIRSF,
+          PRINTS, PROSITEPATTERNS, PROSITEPROFILES, SFLD, SMART,
+          SUPERFAMILY, TIGRFAM).
+     2.2.
+Foldseek (3D-structure-based homology search).
+     2.3. hhblits (PfamA domain search).
+  3. Per-orthogroup internal summary CSV.
+  4. General summary retaining annotations shared by >= 50% of proteins.

-Syntax: StarCrew OrthogroupsAnnotation [ -help ] -w <directory_path> [ -m <string> -f <string> -t <integer> --overwrite ]
+Usage: StarCrew $(basename -s .sh "$0") [-help] -w <directory_path>
+       [ -m <string> -f <string> -t <integer> --overwrite ]

 Required args:
--w, --workingDirectory: Specify the working directory where all data are stored.
+  -w, --workingDirectory  Working directory where all data are stored.

-Required args with Default:
+Required args with defaults:
--m, --mode: Define the orthogroups to be analyzed (Default: Core) [Available mode: MoveAssociated, Core, All, Overrepresented].
+  -m, --mode       Orthogroups to annotate (Default: All)
+                   [Available: Core, MoveAssociated, All, Overrepresented].
--f, --foldseekdb: Name of the Foldseek database to use (Default: afdb_swissprot) [Available databases: pdb, afdb_swissprot].
+  -f, --foldseekdb Foldseek database (Default: afdb_swissprot)
+                   [Available: pdb, afdb_swissprot].

 Optional args:
--t, --threads: Number of threads for all analysis (Default: 8).
+  -t, --threads    Threads for all analyses (Default: 8).
---overwrite: Flag to overwrite in case there is already a previous run of OrthogroupsAnnotation (Default: off).
+  --overwrite  Overwrite a previous run (Default: off).
--help: Display this help message.
+  -help        Display this help message.
 ```

 The goal of this command is not to perform a deep analysis into the functional annotation of genes in orthogroups of interest.
-Instead, it is designed for exploratory analysis on the putative function of these genes, allowing users to quickly gain ideas about possible functions and select specific genes/orthogroups to conduct more in-depth analyses using their preferred approaches.
+Instead, it is designed for exploratory analysis on the putative function of these genes, allowing users to gain ideas about possible functions and select specific genes/orthogroups to conduct more in-depth analyses using their preferred approaches.

 The main logic behind this command is the assumption that all proteins within the same orthogroup share the same function.
-Therefore, a general summary of annotations is generated for any function or domain present in at least 50% of the elements within an orthogroup.
+Therefore, a general summary of annotations is generated for any domain present in at least 50% of the elements within an orthogroup.

 This command employs three distinct annotation approaches: